Danny Strong

-Early life
+Early life, family and education

-Strong grew up a Jewish family of Lithuanian, Russian, and Polish origin.
+Strong was born in Manhattan Beach, California.
+He grew up in a Jewish family of Lithuanian, Russian, and Polish origin.
 He began acting at a young age.
-As a child, Strong rented videos from Video Archives and became friends with Quentin Tarantino, who worked there as a clerk.
-"I would just literally sit and chat with him for 45 minutes, an hour at a time about movies, and he got me turned on to all these different movies that 10-year-olds don't see."
-By the time he was 10, Strong became more infatuated with the world of film and was sending his photo to agents.
+As a child, Strong rented videos from Video Archives and became friends with Quentin Tarantino, who worked there as a clerk: "I would just literally sit and chat with him for 45 minutes, an hour at a time about movies, and he got me turned on to all these different movies that 10-year-olds don't see."
+By the time he was 10, Strong became even more interested with the world of film and was sending his photo to agents.

 Strong attended Mira Costa High School, and then studied film and theatre at the University of Southern California.

 Career

 Acting

-Strong is known for playing Jonathan Levinson on the television series Buffy the Vampire Slayer and Paris Geller's boyfriend Doyle McMaster on Gilmore Girls, but he has also appeared in films such as Pleasantville, Dangerous Minds, Seabiscuit, the spoof Shriek If You Know What I Did Last Friday the Thirteenth, and was in the film Sydney White as the Grumpy dork, Gurkin.
+Strong is known for playing Jonathan Levinson on the television series Buffy the Vampire Slayer and Paris Geller's boyfriend Doyle McMaster on Gilmore Girls; he has also appeared in films such as Pleasantville, Dangerous Minds, Seabiscuit, the spoof Shriek If You Know What I Did Last Friday the Thirteenth, and was in the film Sydney White as the Grumpy dork, Gurkin.
 Strong has also had guest parts in sitcoms such as Seinfeld, Clueless, 3rd Rock from the Sun, Over the Top, Grey's Anatomy, Boy Meets World and How I Met Your Mother and has also guest-lectured in acting classes on finding a job as an actor.
 In the popular AMC series Mad Men he played Danny Siegel, a young man with no talent, trying to break into the advertising industry, later making a career in Hollywood.
 Strong also appeared on the HBO series Girls in the third and fourth seasons; and appeared on the fifth and sixth seasons of Justified as Albert Fekus, a rapist prison guard.
-He is currently starring in Billions as Todd Krakow, Secretary of the Treasury.
-Strong was set to appear in Once Upon a Time in Hollywood as Dean Martin.
-However, his scenes were cut from the film.
+He also starred in Billions as Todd Krakow, Secretary of the Treasury.
+Strong was set to appear in Once Upon a Time in Hollywood as Dean Martin, but his scenes were cut from the film.